svaksha/diversity-index/di-conferences-events.md

 + __Where__:: Amsterdam, the Netherlands
 + FA/Grant : All chosen speakers will have their travel and hotel paid for.

 ----

 # CLOSED

-List of concluded events, including those whose call for proposals (CFP) has **CLOSED**.
+A list of concluded events, including those whose call for proposals (CFP) has **CLOSED**.
 Check their website to see if registration tickets to attend the conference are still available on sale.

 ### [Computational Biology – ISMB/ECCB 2015!](https://www.iscb.org/ismbeccb2015)
 + __What__:: The 23rd Annual International Conference on Intelligent Systems for Molecular Biology and the 14th European Conference on Computational Biology